 As you can see, everything is connected and it’s very easy to get caught in a vicious cycle that leads to weight struggles.

-So, by adding an herb like sage into your menopause diet, you can help your body break this cycle!
+So, by adding an herb like sage into your menopause diet, you can help your body to potentially break this cycle.

 6. Boosts Memory and Mood